+BMAE percentages

-- Average referral acceptance rate was up from 45% in 18/19 to 66% in 19/20, an improvement of 21% - Approximately 20% of referrals were made from schools with an acceptance rate of 73%.
-This demonstrates the viability of our schools based interventions - BMAE percentages are lower, to explore how representative the average referrals acceptance (39%) is of the local population. - Good progress has been made following the implementation of SPOC, to continue to increase the acceptance rate for CAMHS overall. - Referral sources in order of highest number received/accepted are GPs, Other, Schools, A&E, Social Care
+The lower, to explore how representative the average referrals acceptance (39%) is of the local population. - Good progress has been made following the implementation of SPOC, to continue to increase the acceptance rate for CAMHS overall. - Referral sources in order of highest number received/accepted are GPs, Other, Schools, A&E, Social Care